helliany/react-chess/README.md

 # React Chess App
 [App link](https://helliany.github.io/react-chess/)

-SPA that allows you to play chess.
+SPA that allows you to play chess, with change of players and timer.

 ## Technologies:
 + TypeScript